 2. Read in bite-sized servings

-If you find it daunting to read a full-length novel or a huge nonfiction, start small.
+If you find it daunting to read a full-length novel or a big nonfiction book, start small.
 You can check out short story anthologies, essay collections and poetry books.
 Some nonfiction books are divided in such a way that each chapter is standalone and you can read whichever title catches your fancy.

 3. Check out other platforms for inspiration